Thursday, July 2, 2026

 • Bug Repellant

-We were hoping to also purchase Bear Spray, but Walmart seemed to be out of stock.
+We were also hoping to purchase Bear Spray (for the unlikely event of a Bear encounter), but Calgary's Walmart was out of stock.

 From Walmart, we started our 90-minute drive to Banff.